 In between his Town and Country gig and the mid-'60s popularity of The Jimmy Dean Show, the singer juggled a few different television gigs.
 He even served as one of the earliest guest hosts of the Johnny Carson-era Tonight Show.

-The Jimmy Dean Show, which existed in different forms as far back as 1957 and previously appeared as an afternoon program for CBS, became part of ABC's prime time lineup from 1963 to 1966.
-The program and its host offered a huge platform to George Jones, Buck Owens, Roger Miller and others right as Tennessee taste-makers and Nashville outcasts became more mainstream accessible.
+The Jimmy Dean Show, which existed in different forms as far back as 1957 and previously appeared as an afternoon show for CBS, became part of ABC's primetime lineup from 1963 to 1966.
+The program and its host offered a massive platform to George Jones, Buck Owens, Roger Miller and others right as Tennessee taste-makers and Nashville outcasts became more mainstream accessible.

-Dean occasionally showed off his acting chops, starting with the '60s TV series Daniel Boone.
-His most famous role was as Willard Whyte from the 1961 James Bond film Diamonds Are Forever.
+Dean occasionally showed off his acting chops, dating back to his roles in the '60s TV series Daniel Boone.
+His most notable role has got to be that of Willard Whyte, the Howard Hughes-inspired billionaire from the 1961 James Bond film Diamonds Are Forever.

-Looping back to breakfast foods, the singer founded the Jimmy Dean Sausage Company in 1969 with his brother Don.
-Jimmy's on-camera prowess made for charming commercials that likely had a hand in him claiming the "sausage king" crown.
-The company sold to Sara Lee in 1984 for a whopping $84 million.
-Although the Country Music Hall of Fame member passed away on June 13, 2010 in the Richmond, Virginia neighborhood Varina, his voice can still be heard in advertisements for half of the impetus behind his autobiography's title: 30 Years of Sausage, 50 Years of Ham.
+Looping back to breakfast foods, the Jimmy Dean Meat Company was founded in 1969 with his brother Don.
+Jimmy's on-camera prowess made for some hilarious and memorable commercials that likely had a hand in him claiming the "sausage king" crown.
+The Jimmy Dean Sausage Company sold to Sara Lee in 1984 for a whopping $84 million.
+Although the Country Music Hall of Fame member passed away on June 13, 2010, in the Richmond, Virginia neighborhood Varina, his voice can still be heard in advertisements for half of the impetus behind his autobiography's title: 30 Years of Sausage, 50 Years of Ham.